Instagram accidentally hid likes for some users: Report

-San Francisco, March 3 (IANS) Facebook-owned photo-sharing platform Instagram briefly hid likes from some of its users, after the company accidentally expanded a long-running test of the feature.
+San Francisco: Facebook-owned photo-sharing platform Instagram briefly hid likes from some of its users, after the company accidentally expanded a long-running test of the feature.

 According to a CNN report, several users reported seeing the change on their profiles on Tuesday, with the number of likes replaced with the phrase "and others".